 This film had much more contrast than I had anticipated.
 I believe I shot it once before in high school.
 It’s possible I processed that first roll poorly, leading to murky and flat negatives and/or prints.
-My impressions of that film from that point on were cemented for years because of how I processed it at the time.
+My impressions of that film were cemented for years because of how I processed it at the time.

 The first time we go through certain events in life can be the same way.
 Our inexperience leads to poor results and outcomes, often creating a lasting impact.
 We should resist closing off our mind after the first impression.
 We must allow ourselves time to adapt and understand.
 Hopefully, in the future our processing will be more refined.